tobvog/YOLOv3_Transfer_Learning/README.md

 # YOLOv3_Transfer_Learning

 ## Project Description
-This repository contains a transfer learning approach of a modified Yolov3 network for object detection using the KVASIR SEG dataset[1].
+This repository contains a transfer learning approach of a modified Yolov3 network for object detection using the KVASIR SEG dataset [1].

 ## About The Project
-This project consists a pretrainable YOLOv3 with the associated weight reader[cite].
+This project consists a pretrainable YOLOv3 with the associated weight reader[2].

 ## Built With
 - os